abg-dev/csv2kanboard/README.md

  ## Troubleshooting tips

-* If it says 'Not Authorized', means the token is not valid.
+* If it says 'Not Authorized', it means the token is not valid.
 * The webhook URL can be checked from browser.
 Call this URL from browser it's alright if you get a FAILED message.
 If you see 'Not Authorized' then this is not correct.